Frequently Asked Questions

 What about ventilation?

 Our three outdoor classrooms will provide teachers and students the opportunity for fresh air during the day.
 Extra recesses will be scheduled, and PE classes will be outside when possible.
 Teachers can open windows when weather allows.
-Air filters are changed regularly.
-Modifications to our building’s HVAC system would be out of our reach budget-wise.
+Air purifiers have been added to all classrooms to increase ventilation and improve air quality.

 If a student becomes symptomatic and is sent home should the entire class go home?
 For how long?
 Any requirements for re-entry?